 Students enrolled in 12 or more credit hours are strongly discouraged from being employed more than 20 hours per week.
-Students in the full-time program are discouraged from being employed during their first semester in law school.
-Students in the part-time program should be mindful not to allow their employment to impact their studies or class attendance.
+Students in the full-time program are discouraged from being employed during their first semester of law school.
+All students should be mindful to not allow their employment to impact their studies, class attendance, or academic performance.